Chitosan: Natural biocontrol and elicitor

 In agriculture, chitosan is typically used as a natural seed treatment and plant growth enhancer, and as an ecologically friendly biopesticide substance that boosts the innate ability of plants to defend themselves against fungal infections.
-The natural biocontrol active ingredients, chitin/chitosan, are found in the shells of crustaceans, such as lobsters, crabs, and shrimp, and many other organisms, including insects and fungi.
-It is one of the most abundant biodegradable materials in the world.

 Degraded molecules of chitin/chitosan exist in soil and water.
-Chitosan applications for plants and crops are regulated in the USA by the EPA, and the USDA National Organic Program regulates its use on organic certified farms and crops.
+Chitosan applications for plants and crops are regulated in the USA by the Environmental Protection Agency, and the USDA National Organic Program regulates its use on organic certified farms and crops.
 EPA-approved, biodegradable chitosan products are allowed for use outdoors and indoors on plants and crops grown commercially and by consumers.

 In the European Union and United Kingdom, chitosan is registered as a "basic substance" for use as a biological fungicide and bactericide on a wide range of crops.
-As such, concentrated chitosan solutions can be sold as basic substances to farmers for disease control on both conventional and organic farms.

 The natural biocontrol ability of chitosan should not be confused with the effects of fertilizers or pesticides upon plants or the environment.
 Chitosan active biopesticides represent a new tier of cost-effective biological control of crops for agriculture and horticulture.
 The biocontrol mode of action of chitosan elicits natural innate defense responses within plant to resist insects, pathogens, and soil-borne diseases when applied to foliage or the soil.
 Chitosan increases photosynthesis, promotes and enhances plant growth, stimulates nutrient uptake, increases germination and sprouting, and boosts plant vigor.
 When used as a seed treatment or seed coating on cotton, corn, seed potatoes, soybeans, sugar beets, tomatoes, wheat, and many other seeds, it elicits an innate immunity response in developing roots which destroys parasitic cyst nematodes without harming beneficial nematodes and organisms.